Cheltenham returnees to face ‘health conversation’ at airport

 “If Cheltenham was being held in Ireland I don’t think it would be on, quite frankly,” Mr Coveney told RTÉ’s Prime Time.

-“We have committed today in Government that we are going to introduce new health interviews if you like in our airports and ports so that people that are coming into Ireland will effectively be informed and have a health conversation around Covid-19 before they enter the country.”
+“We have committed today in Government that we are going to introduce new health interviews if you like in our airports and ports so that people that are coming into Ireland will effectively be informed and have a health conversation around Covid-19 before they enter the country including the people coming back from Cheltenham”.

 For most punters who spoke to The Irish Times at Cheltenham, the spread of the virus - also known as Covid-19 - was far from their minds.